GowthamAlwan/ds-algo/README.md

 # ds-algo
-A Collection of solutions to Data Structure and Algorithm problems.
+Collection of solutions to Coding Problems.